longhongc/beginner_tutorials/README.md

 ## Code Format Check
-The code in this projects follows the guidline of cpplint and cppcheck.
-The output of cpplint and cppcheck is in results/cpplint_and_cppcheck.
+The default coding style test in ros2 uses [uncrustify](https://github.com/uncrustify/uncrustify).
+Some of the suggestion from uncrustify contradicts with cpplint.
+In order to pass all tests, this project will from now on adopts the style of ros2 which follows the guidence of uncrustify.